surge-ai/profanity/README.md

 ## Contact

 Need a larger set of expletives and slurs, or a list of swear words in other languages (Spanish, French, German, Japanese, Portuguese, etc)?
-We love feedback.
-Post an issue or reach out to profanity@surgehq.ai!
+We work with top AI and content moderation companies around the world, and we love feedback.
+Post an issue or reach out to team@surgehq.ai!

 ![Profanity Logo](https://github.com/surge-ai/profanity/blob/main/logo.png)